Sustainability: It's Not Just a Trend, it’s a Movement Your Brand Needs to Join

 Leave little trace

-Simply mixing up your choice of materials and considering more earth friendly options is a great way to start.
-So many brands are finding new and innovative ways to source and recycle materials, without the big price tag.
+Your brand’s environmental footprint is probably a much bigger issue than you think.
+But don’t worry – it’s easier than you might expect to make changes.
+Simply mixing up your choice of materials and considering more earth-friendly options is a great first step.
+Many brands are finding new, innovative ways to source and recycle materials without breaking the bank.

 The surge of sustainable materials in the fashion industry is by far the best example.
-Recycled plastics and glass bottles have graced catwalks all over the world for years now, making sustainable trés chic.
+Recycled plastics and glass bottles have graced catwalks all over the world for years now, making sustainable - trés chic.

-Being sustainable means that your brand could even weave eco warrior materials into it’s sole philosophy.
+Being sustainable means that your brand could even weave eco warrior materials into its sole philosophy.
 For instance, hemp, recycled nylons and wools and even organic cotton have become the standard for some big global brands such as Patagonia (see their full materials list here for some inspiration).

-It’s no doubt that striking balance between image and model may ultimately change the way in which your consumers view you.. for the better!
+It’s no doubt that striking balance between image and model may ultimately change the way in which your consumers view you - for the better!

 Good karma